MAPSuio/MPC-V15/md5_crack/README.md

 MD5 cracking:

-You have cracked your way Sony (Again!) and you found your friends account.
-You would like to know his password, but currently you only have the MD5 salt.
+You have cracked your way into Sony (Again!) and you have found your friends account information.
+You would like to know his password, but currently you only have the MD5 hash.
+You also know that Sony has not discovered the significance of using proper crypto algorithms or salts.
-3a8703f560b3768e0277094c58c686e1
+* The hash is 3a8703f560b3768e0277094c58c686e1
 He has hinted that the password contains only letters in lower case.

 Correct solution: ghjkl